mdunwoody859/EAYLpetSQL/README.md

 Queries are inside file.txt.

 Sorry for committing to master </3.
-Michael's computer broke:(